jeffkingery/angular-tdd/README.md

    It's okay - no puppies or kittens will be harmed.
    npm keeps track of all this stuff, which you need to run your tests etc.

+6. If they are not already present, you need to install [Java and the JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to run Selenium Webdriver.

-6. Install/update the Selenium WebDriver with: webdriver-manager update.
+7. Install/update the Selenium WebDriver with: webdriver-manager update.

-######Programming Session Workflow:
+###Programming Session Workflow:

 1. If you would like to run Protractor e2e tests on every file save in addition to JSHint "linting" and Karma unit tests:
   open a command prompt, CD to the project root folder and enter: webdriver-manager start.